Glacier Hiking Book

 The hike to Swiftcurrent Pass in Glacier National Park begins from the Swiftcurrent Pass Trailhead in Many Glacier.
 The trailhead is located at the far end of the parking area for the Swiftcurrent Motor Inn at the end of Many Glacier Road.

-Roughly one-third of a mile from the normally crowded parking lot hikers will reach the side path that leads to Fishercap Lake, the first destination on this hike.
-It's a very short walk of less than a hundred yards to reach its northern shore.
-Although some might bypass this gem, it's well worth the short trip, as the views of the lake and the surrounding mountains are quite stunning.
-Fishercap Lake is also a good place to spot a moose, especially in the mornings and early evenings.
+A short distance from the normally busy parking lot the trail crosses over Wilbur Creek.
+After walking roughly one-third of a mile hikers will reach the side path that leads to Fishercap Lake, the first destination on this hike.
+From this junction it's a very short walk of less than a hundred yards to reach its northern shore.
+Although some might bypass this gem, it's well worth the trip, as the views from the lake are quite stunning.
+Fishercap Lake is also a great place to spot a moose.
 The lake's name is a reference to George Bird Grinnell, whom the Blackfeet Indians called "Fishercap".

 fishercap-lake